marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 tags: [notes]
 ---

-Networked note taking applications like RoamResearch, Obsidian, and Logseq are getting more and more popular.
+Linked note taking brings the advantage of connecting knowledge in an intuitive, connected matter as opposed to traditional, section-based note taking approaches.
+This approach gained traction through new networked note taking applications like [RoamResearch](https://roamresearch.com/), [Obsidian](https://obsidian.md/), and [Logseq](https://logseq.com/).
 They pursue the concept of _linked_ notes - that means that instead of dividing notes into sections, they are all in a flat directory and define structure by relations to other notes.

+In this post we are using Markdown to stick to an easily editable text format without vendor lock-in.
+We could even drop these plain files into a Git folder for effortless backups and versioning.
+For linking markdown notes we are going to use the [widely adopted Wikilink format](https://en.wikipedia.org/wiki/Help:Link) (e.g. `[[wikilink]]`).
+These link arbitrary documents without the need of specifying the exact location.

+I did not find too many resources and guides on how you could implement algorithms by yourself to interlink Markdown notes with the power of `[[wikilinks]]`.
+That is why this post dives into an implementation to

+1. [Setup a base project](#Setup) ([Source on GitHub](https://github.com/marcoklein/linked-markdown-notes)) to work with examples
+2. [Read markdown files](#Reading-Markdown-Files) from your folder to have data to analyze
+3. [Parse the files](#Parsing-Markdown-Files) to find all wikilinks for further mapping
+4. [Extract titles](#Extracting-Document-Titles) to that we can map our links
+5. [Build a master mapping table](#Building-Master-Mappings) to quickly interlink our notes
+6. [Map links to document paths](#Mapping-Links-to-Document-Paths) for an example on using our master mappings

-This post dives into an implementation to leverage the power of `[[wikilinks]]` - links that can point to any location within your note system.
-I assume knowledge of TypeScript but it's not necessary to grasp the concept and process.
+I assume knowledge of TypeScript but it is not necessary in order to grasp the concept and process.

-**You will have a basis to link any markdown notes through a mapping data structure that gives you direct access to _path_, _title_, and _links_ of documents.**
+**Objective: Building a basis to link any markdown notes through a mapping data structure that gives you direct access to _path_, _title_, and _links_ of documents.**

 ## Setup

 At first, we are going to setup our environment and base project.
 Ensure you have a recent installation of [Node.js](https://nodejs.org).
-If not head over to their [download page]((https://nodejs.org/en/download/), grab the latest version and install it.
+If not head over to their [download page](https://nodejs.org/en/download/) grab the latest version and install it.
 We use the package manager [yarn](https://yarnpkg.com/) for dependency management.
-However, you could also install everything via [npm](https://www.npmjs.com/) if you prefer.
+However, you could also install everything via [npm](https://www.npmjs.com/) if preferred.
 So, go ahead and install yarn.

 ```bash
 npm install --global yarn